 Most employers and recruiting managers make the mistake of designing job descriptions in a way that excludes specific demographics.
 This often happens through the language used and the demographic targeted.
 For example, researchers have found that women are much less likely to apply to job descriptions that include 'masculine-coded' language such as "active", "confident", and "driven."

-Few recruiters are aware that they are operating using heuristics (mental shortcuts) that accidentally benefit some candidates more than others.
-To combat this, offer fair hiring and bias awareness training to everyone participating in the hiring process, this can help shed light on hiring practices that may be unfair.
+Few recruiters are aware that they use mental shortcuts to make hiring decisions, which may accidentally benefit some candidates more than others.
+To combat this, offer fair hiring and bias awareness training to everyone participating in the hiring process.
+This can help shed light on hiring practices that may be unfair.
 It should also be conducted regularly with all employees to ensure they are supported and supportive of the DEI-centric work culture.
-For maximum impact, combine this training with blind hiring, which essentially involves stripping away identifiable characteristics from a resume unrelated to the job or experiences needed for success.

-Having some degree of informality during the interview process is a good way to build rapport and get to know your candidates more personally But unstructured interviews can make it harder for you to fairly benchmark candidates, making it more likely that unconscious bias will creep in.
-Creating a structured process that tests all applicants, in the same way, will ensure they're all assessed against the same markers.
+Having some degree of informality during the interview process is a good way to build fellowship and get to know your candidates more personally.
+However, unstructured interviews can make it harder for you to fairly benchmark candidates, making it more likely that unconscious bias will creep in.

 Talking with your employees to discover ways you can make your workspace more open to diversity can go a long way.
 Holding seminars, events, and conferences that help educate employees on the importance of diversity can also create a more inclusive environment.